hyperledger/identus-docs/infra/README.md

 ## Building docker image

 1. Copy prebuilt `website` to this directory (`infra`) so that docker can find it
-2. Build the docker image: `docker build -t prism-documentation-portal .`
+2. Build the docker image: `docker build -t identus-documentation-portal .`
-3. Run the container: `docker run -p 8000:80 -it prism-documentation-portal`
+3. Run the container: `docker run -p 8000:80 -it identus-documentation-portal`
 4. Go to [localhost:8000](http://localhost:8000) to find the website

 ## CI/CD